ignitz/spark-k8s-learning/README.md

 - [ ] Create a new class with family of driver/executors with different configs (CPU/MEM)
 - [ ] Support to parse Avro in Key and Value from Kafka
 - [ ] Try to support Protobuf.
+- [ ] Support to dynamic 'pip install' of packages